Athletic scholarship: United Kingdom

 In the United Kingdom entrance scholarships based on sporting ability are not traditional, though contrary to popular belief they are not actually banned.
 Sporting ability may be taken into account in admission for places on degrees in subjects such as sports science, and at the discretion of admissions staff sporting achievements may be taken into account on choosing candidates based on their ability to make an all round contribution to the institution in the same way as achievements in any other non-academic area.
 Students who are elite standard sports competitors are eligible for financial support from bodies such as UK Sport on the same basis as anyone else.
 Certain universities have a strong emphasis on sport, including Loughborough University, University of Bath, Durham University and Richmond American University London each of which hosts a number of nationally funded training facilities.
 Some universities may make bursaries available to top student athletes, though these are generally not large.
 Some British students take athletic scholarships at American universities, a trend which is particularly noticeable in golf.
 Many top British golfers are graduates of American universities including Colin Montgomerie, Luke Donald and Paul Casey.
-Many young individuals use sports scholarships agencies such ASM Scholarship to help them gain a sports scholarship.